12 Jyotirlingas in India

 There is no official 13th Jyotirlinga.
 However, Mukti-Gupteshwar is commonly regarded as one of them.
 It is located in Mauritius and is sometimes considered the only Jyotirlinga outside India.

-What are the 12 names of the Jyotirlingas in India?
+There are 12 Jyotirlingas in India.